windows

 On the Select destination server page, select a server from the server pool and then click Next.

-To add the tools that you use to create and manage virtual machines, click Add Features.
-On the Features page, click Next.
+To add the tools that you use to create and manage virtual machines, click Add Features

 On the Create Virtual Switches page, Virtual Machine Migration page, and Default Stores page, select the appropriate options.

-On the Confirm installation selections page, select Restart the destination server automatically if required, and then click Install.
+On the Confirm installation selections page, select Restart the destination server automatically if required

 When installation is finished, verify that Hyper-V installed correctly.
 Open the All Servers page in Server Manager and select a server on which you installed Hyper-V. Check the Roles and Features tile on the page for the selected server.